-Delaware is the best state for incorporating in the United States.
+What is the best state to incorporate?
+Many people choose Delaware to incorporate their LLC or corporation.
 Choosing to incorporate in Delaware means that Delaware law will govern the internal affairs of the company, including owner versus manager disputes.
 Furthermore, by incorporating in Delaware, you have access to the Delaware Court of Chancery, a specialized internationally respected business court that makes expedient and well-reasoned decisions that serve to reinforce the state’s already resolute statutes.
 Some of the best business attorneys in the country become judges on this court.
 Incorporating in any other state may result in your case being decided by capricious juries or having inexperienced generalist judges considering your case without the depth, protection or sophistication of Delaware law.

 The predictability of business law and courts in Delaware enables corporations and LLCs to structure their businesses confidently.
 This consistent high degree of certainty and integrity delivers added value to business owners.
 Delaware offers great protection even when only one individual serves as the Director, President, Secretary, Treasurer and sole shareholder of a corporation or the sole member and manager of an LLC.

-Lastly, the Delaware Division of Corporations’ office provides outstanding customer service, including options for expedited document approval and filing in as little as 30 minutes.
+Lastly, the Delaware Division of Corporations’ office provides outstanding customer service.
+This includes options for expedited document approval and filing in as little as 30 minutes.
 The Secretary of State of Delaware runs two shifts to maintain extended hours to keep the filing office open well-past regular business hours.
-Unlike the classic stereotypical image of government service as slow, unpleasant, and ineffective, the Delaware Division of Corporations consistently delivers efficient, quality service with you and your business as their priority.
+Unlike the stereotypical image of government service as slow, unpleasant, and ineffective, the Delaware Division of Corporations consistently delivers efficient, quality service with you and your business as their priority.

 Best for You, Best for Your Business